Update on the latest sports

 NFL PLAYOFFS

-UNDATED (AP) — The NFL’s divisional round has begun in Santa Clara, California, as the San Francisco 49ers host the Minnesota Vikings.
+UNDATED (AP) — The NFC championship game will be held in Santa Clara, California, next Sunday.

-The 49ers enjoyed a 24-10 lead over the Vikings with under 3 ½ minutes left in the third quarter.
-Tevin Coleman has a pair of rushing touchdowns for the Niners, one in each half.

-The 49ers walked off the field with a 14-10 halftime lead.
-Jimmy Garoppolo (gah-RAH’-poh-loh) engineered a touchdown drive on the Niners’ first possession, capped by his three-yard scoring pass to Kendrick Bourne.
-The Vikings quickly tied it on Kirk Cousins’ 41-yard TD pass to Stefon Diggs later in the first quarter, but the 49ers regained the lead on Coleman’s one-yard run midway through the second period.
+The San Francisco 49ers earned the right to host the conference title game by whipping the Minnesota Vikings, 27-10.
+Jimmy Garoppolo (gah-RAH’-poh-loh) threw a TD pass on his opening drive as a playoff starter before Tevin Coleman ran for a pair of short touchdowns.

+The Niners’ defense came up big with two turnovers that were converted into 10 points.
+Richard Sherman set up Coleman’s second scoring run of the game with an interception against Kirk Cousins in the third quarter.
+Marcus Sherels’ fumbled punt led to a field goal that made it 27-10 early in the fourth.

+The 49ers were able to play ball control against the Vikings’ stout defense, with Coleman accounting for 105 of San Francisco’s 186 yards rushing.
+Kendrick Bourne grabbed a three-yard scoring pass from Garoppolo, who was 11 of 19 for 131 yards and one interception.

+Cousins threw for 172 yards and couldn’t get the Vikes into the end zone after his 41-yard TD toss to Stefon Diggs tied the game 7-7 in the first quarter.

-The second game of the day as the Tennessee Titans visiting the AFC’s top-seeded Baltimore Ravens.
+The second NFL playoff game of the day has the Tennessee Titans visiting the AFC’s top-seeded Baltimore Ravens.
+The Titans are threatening to pull off a surprise, leading 21-6 late in the third quarter.

+Ryan Tannehill threw for a pair of first-half touchdowns, including a 45-yard scoring strike to Kalif Raymond one play after the Titans stopped the Ravens on downs.

+Derrick Henry already has gone over 100 yards rushing for the game.
+Henry also tossed a pass to Chris Davis for a three-yard TD in the third quarter.

 T25 MEN’S BASKETBALL-SCHEDULE